“Sip Your Way to Better Health, Every Day”

-However, Kosabei is a black tea with a deep malty character and notes of currants and toffee.
+However, Kosabei is a green tea with a deep malty character and notes of currants and toffee.
 You can drink it with milk.
 And because it’s low in caffeine, you don’t have to restrict your intake.

 Which means it won’t make you irritable, sleepless and anxious.

 Better still, this daily brew that could help you feel healthier over time.

 It’s down to one particular group of compounds in the tea, known as flavonoids.

 Most people know about the powerful antioxidants in vitamins like A, C & E. But flavonoids, also deliver huge amounts of antioxidants.

 A study published in 2016 in the journal ‘Advances In Nutrition’ demonstrated the role of flavonoids in the immune system’s defences, especially against respiratory tract infections.

 These flavonoids are abundant in Kosabei tea.